Southwestern Energy Company (SWN) and the Battle of Fundamentals vs. Technicals

-Southwestern Energy Company (NYSE:SWN) went down by -0.50% from its latest closing price compared to the recent 1-year high of $9.87.
-The company’s stock price has collected 6.61% of gains in the last five trading sessions.
+Southwestern Energy Company (NYSE:SWN) changed by 0.00% from its latest closing price compared to the recent 1-year high of $9.87.
+The company’s stock price has collected -0.17% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/28/22 that Consolidation Drives Private Equity’s Haynesville Shale Exits

 Is It Worth Investing in Southwestern Energy Company (NYSE :SWN) Right Now?

-Southwestern Energy Company (NYSE:SWN) scored a price-to-earnings ratio above its average ratio, recording 4.35 x from its present earnings ratio.
+Southwestern Energy Company (NYSE:SWN) scored a price-to-earnings ratio above its average ratio, recording 4.18 x from its present earnings ratio.
 Plus, the 36-month beta value for SWN is at 1.36.
+Opinions of the stock are interesting as 10 analysts out of 23 who provided ratings for Southwestern Energy Company declared the stock was a “buy,” while 2 rated the stock as “overweight,” 8 rated it as “hold,” and 2 as “sell.”

 5 Undervalued Stocks For 2023